-Factory & Warehouse Accident Claims in London
+Factory Accident Claims in London

-Warehouse Accident Claims London
+Warehouse & Factory Accident Compensation in London

 Factory and warehouse workers are amongst those people at the highest risk of suffering a personal injury at work.
-Over the last decade our solicitors have represented multiple workers around the UK and in London and helped them to get the financial justice they deserve after an accident.
+Over the last decade, our solicitors** have represented multiple workers around the UK and in London and helped them to get the financial justice they deserve after an accident.

-Types of Accident and Injuries
+Types of Accident and Injuries in Factories & Warehouses

 The types of accident and injuries that commonly occur in factories and warehouses are wide-ranging and can be very serious due to the work involved.
 Even if you cannot see an example that relates to you, that doesn’t mean you cannot claim.
 Call us to tell us more with a free phone consultation.

-Factories and warehouses tend to have many different pieces of equipment and machines that can potentially injure workers.
+Factories and warehouses tend to have many pieces of equipment and machines that can potentially injure workers.
 You should always receive proper training from a qualified trainer before using any form of industrial machinery.

 All equipment should also be correctly maintained and not faulty or defective.
 Accidents can occur frequently and will include injuries such as burns, cuts, breaks to the bone, amputation, and eye injuries.